- £292 per week

 The Snug, situated in the hamlet of Trenarlett, is perfect for couples or friends looking for a peaceful base for an out and about holiday.
-The accommodation is more studio than cottage with a large combined bedroom/living area, all very comfortable with a high quality finish and attention to detail with a luxury super king or twin beds, large walk-in shower, well equipped kitchen with space to sit and eat and your own small enclosed garden, along with use of a larger open area as you wish.
+The accommodation is more studio than cottage with a large combined bedroom/living area, all very comfortable with a high quality finish and attention to detail with a luxury super king or twin beds, en-suite with large walk-in shower, separate well equipped kitchen with space to sit and eat and your own small enclosed garden, along with use of a larger open area as you wish.

 Thoughtfully converted, it may be suitable for those with limited mobility or for accompanied wheelchair users - the owners would be pleased to discuss any mobility questions directly so you can make an informed choice regarding your individual requirements.
 Check out additional services available via the owners.